WSBT-TV

 WSBT-TV (channel 22) is a television station in South Bend, Indiana, United States, affiliated with CBS and Fox.
-Owned by Sinclair Broadcast Group, the station maintains studios on East Douglas Avenue in Mishawaka, and its transmitter is located on Ironwood Road in South Bend, near the St. Joseph County 4-H Fairgrounds.
+It is owned by Sinclair Broadcast Group alongside WSJV (channel 28).
+The two stations share studios on East Douglas Avenue in Mishawaka and transmitter facilities on Ironwood Road in South Bend, near the St. Joseph County 4-H Fairgrounds.

 History

 Early years

 The station first signed on the air on December 21, 1952, and was owned by the South Bend Tribune.
 Its studios were originally in the South Bend Tribune building at Lafayette and Colfax, in downtown South Bend.
 They were moved to Lafayette and Jefferson street in 1956.
 WSBT-TV was originally affiliated with all four major networks of the time: it was a primary CBS affiliate with secondary affiliations with NBC, ABC and DuMont; it lost the latter three networks when WSJV (channel 28, now a Heroes & Icons affiliate) signed on in March 1954.
 It was the first UHF station in the United States to produce a live telecast, a five-minute local news bulletin.
 Although WSBT is the oldest continuously operating UHF station in the country, it switched channels once during the analog era.
 Originally broadcasting on UHF channel 34, the station moved to channel 22 in 1958.

 WSBT was the first station on UHF to telecast a high school basketball tournament, which came from John Adams High School.
 In 1953, WSBT-TV had several sports-related firsts.
 In the fall of that year, WSBT became the first television station in the country to present a closed-circuit telecast of a college football practice.
 This allowed Notre Dame coach Frank Leahy to direct the practice, as he was hospitalized at the time.
 WSBT-TV was also the first station in Indiana to broadcast in color, starting in 1954 in new studios designed by architect William Pereira.

 When the Federal Communications Commission (FCC) tightened its cross-ownership regulations in the 1970s to bar common ownership of television stations and newspapers in the same market, the combination of the Tribune and the WSBT radio and television stations were among the few such combinations that were grandfathered under those rules.
 WSBT has the distinction of being the longest-tenured CBS affiliate in the state of Indiana.

 In April 1995, Fox signed an affiliation agreement with then-ABC affiliate WSJV, with the switch taking effect on October 18 of that year.
 For about a year prior to the switch, some Fox programming such as the network's NFL game broadcasts and The Simpsons. had been airing on WSBT; the remainder of the network's programming was provided to most of the market on cable via Chicago owned-and-operated station WFLD, Grand Rapids affiliate WXMI, or Fort Wayne affiliate WFFT (depending on the location), while Detroit affiliate WKBD was carried on cable systems in some areas of the Michigan side of the market until WJBK switched to the network in December 1994.